layershift/kb-layershift/pages/02.managed-vps/04.plesk/04.website-staging-with-plesk-obsidian/docs.en.md

 menu: 'Website staging'
 ---

-# Website staging with Plesk Obsidian

-All good developers know it’s important to test your code before publishing it to live, and the easiest way to do this is using a website staging environment.
+All good developers know it's important to test your code before publishing it to live, and the easiest way to do this is using a website staging environment.
 This allows you to ensure your code is stable and tested, to prevent unwanted outages due to glitches which can affect your users and cost your business money.
 Plesk Panel allows you to setup a website staging environment to check that everything runs smoothly before pushing your code into production.

-### The action plan
+# The action plan

 Before proceeding with this you should decide where you want to host the staging environment.
 You have three options: use the same webspace, create a new one or upload it to an FTP account on another server.

-#### 1. Host it in your current webspace
+## 1. Host it in your current webspace

 If you decide to host the staging website in the same webspace you will need to first create a new domain or a subdomain.
 We will quickly guide you through these steps.

-##### Creating a new domain
+### Creating a new domain

 To add a new domain to your existing webspace simply go to `Websites & Domains` and select `Add Domain`: